Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 Yumoto Station Hotel MIRAHAKONE

-I used my pass for a trial run the afternoon I arrived:
+I used my first afternoon in Hakone for a trial run of the classic transportation route:

-• Hakone Tozan Railway to Gora Station (40 minutes, three switchbacks!)
+• Hakone Tozan Railway to Gora Station, which takes about 40 minutes and includes three switchbacks

-• Hakone Tozan Cable Car to Sōunzan Station (10 minutes)
+• Hakone Tozan Cable Car to Sōunzan Station, which takes about 10 minutes

-• Hakone Ropeway to Ōwakudani Station—just in time to catch geothermal views before the 4:45 PM closing
+• Hakone Ropeway to Ōwakudani Station, where I arrived just in time to catch the geothermal views before the ropeway closed for the evening

 T